GoogleCloudPlatform/community/tutorials/appengine-python-falcon/index.md

 tags: App Engine, Python, Falcon, API
 date_published: 2017-04-27
 ---
-This tutorial shows how to build a Python api with [Falcon][falcon].
+This tutorial shows how to build a Python API with [Falcon][falcon].

 Falcon is a high-performance Python framework for building cloud APIs.
-It encourages the REST architectural style, and tries to do as little as possible while remaining highly effective.
+It follows the REST architectural style, and tries to do as little as possible while remaining highly effective.

 In order to follow this guide, you will need to install Python in your local machine.